top of page

 Sungi Welfare Society, Bagh, Kashmir, Pakistan,

-1. The effective and efficient Planning, monitoring and reporting of the field project activities in line with the project proposal, the budget, time frame and donor regulations.
+1. The effective and efficient Planning, monitoring, and reporting of the field project activities in line with the project proposal, the budget, time-frame, and donor regulations.

-3. Preparing proposals, concept notes and LFA’s when and where required for SWS.
+3. Preparing proposals, concept notes, and LFAs when and where required for SWS.

-5. Design, plan and execute formative and summative evaluations as per the donor requirements
+5. Design, plan, and execute formative and summative evaluations as per the donor requirements

 Psychosocial Coordinator, (On UK contract/International Post), Sep 2006 – Jan 2008

-1. Was responsible for the overall direction and management of field operations, and to represent HelpAge International, liaise with other partners including Donors and the Government representatives, UN, National and International NGOs
+HelpAge International, INGO, Leading global action on ageing, (P.O Box 32832, London N1 9ZN,UK) 1.
+Was responsible for the overall direction and management of field operations, and representing HelpAge International, liaising with other partners including Donors and Government representatives, UN, National and International NGOs 2.
+Assess, plan, prepare, and conduct capacity-building training for different groups from Govt. local, and International NGOs and the community.

-3. Responsible for monitoring and documenting achievement of project outputs and objectives, ensuring the quality and timely achievement of program objectives
+3. Responsible for monitoring and documenting the achievement of project outputs and objectives, ensuring the quality and timely achievement of program objectives

-4. Prepare and submit timely internal reports on field activities, detailing the progress and achievement of project outputs and objectives, the challenges faced and how they were tackled and recommendations for subsequent phases.
+4. Prepare and submit timely internal reports on field activities, detailing the progress and achievement of project outputs and objectives, the challenges faced and how they were tackled; and recommendations for subsequent phases 5.
+Ensure lessons learned in monitoring and evaluations are captured, capitalized, and incorporated into Helpage International programs through systematic supervision, reporting, and documentation including the exchange of feedback on project impact for replication and scaling up

 Psychologist, Nov 2005 – Aug 2006,

-Turkish Red Crescent Society (TRCS), Humanitarian Aid Team Muzaffarabad, Pakistan Administered Kashmir
+Turkish Red Crescent Society (TRCS), Humanitarian Aid Team Muzaffarabad, Pakistan Administered Kashmir 1.
+Administer and implement Program activities in accordance with the TRCS policies.

-2. Prepare the drafts for annual and quarterly work-plans; monitor work-plan implementation and inform the Country Manager of any foreseeable delays or changes in a timely manner.
+2. Prepare the drafts for annual and quarterly work plans; monitor work-plan implementation and inform the Country Manager of any foreseeable delays or changes in a timely manner.

 3. Represent TRCS by attending and contributing to inter-agency (health and other relevant) cluster meetings, and contributing to the continuing evolution of the UN-led strategy for Kashmir.